|

 Brian Sear, a resident of nearby Canterbury, has served two separate stints as Director, once in the "early days" prior to the Homestead's acquisition, and a second time more recently.
 His combined interest in early American history (his circa 1753 home once housed a cousin of Samuel Huntington) and communication arts sparked his interest in promoting the Trust's cause.

-Tom Hemphill was hired to redesign the Trust's web site in the Fall of 2000.
+Tom Hemphill was hired to redesign the Trust's web site in the fall of 2000.
 He continues to maintain the web site as a volunteer member of the Trust.
-He grew up in neighboring Hampton in a 1741 house, and now lives in historic Wethersfield, where he maintains the Town web site, among other things.
+He grew up in neighboring Hampton in a 1751 house, and now lives in historic Wethersfield.

 Return to the Membership page